NPER Function in Google Sheets

 What is the NPER Function?

-The NPER function calculates how many payments you’ll need to make to pay off a balance, given a static interest rate.
+NPER is formula-speak for “number of periods”.
+That makes sense.
+The NPER function calculates how many payments you’ll need to make to pay off a loan amount, given a static interest rate.
 There are a couple of important limitations to the NPER function:

 • Your interest rate cannot change (be variable) over time.